bridge-core/docs/docs/guide/adavanced/custom-commands.md

 # :printer: Custom Commands

-This page serves as an introduction to bridge.'s custom commands which you can use wherever Minecraft accepts regular commands within its files.
+This page serves as an introduction to bridge.'s custom commands which you can use wherever Minecraft accepts regular commands.

 :::danger
 Custom commands cannot be used directly within Minecraft.
 They are only usable within your project files.
 :::

-You will learn the following things inside this article:
+Inside of this article, you will learn about the following topics:

 :ballot_box_with_check: What is a custom command?<br/>
 :ballot_box_with_check: How to install a custom command.<br/>